 When skateboarding surpassed flooring, as one of the major contributors to maple deforestation, Bamboo Skateboard’s mission became to explore other ways of making skateboards.
 Bamboo is a type of grass: cut it down and it grows back stronger than before.
 It’s not endangered, prevents soil erosion, requires no toxic fertilizers, and is lighter and stronger than steel itself.
 All Bamboo skateboards and long-boards are harvested from managed farms which have a minimal effect on the environment.
 Since 2008, Bamboo has gained a loyal following of Eco-conscious fans around the world.
 Bamboo has grown in recognition and popularity in skate shops across the world for our innovation, mission, and quality.

-Not into skating but interested in hanging this as your next beach wood art piece by Shaun Thomas?
+Not into skating but interested in hanging this as your next longboard art piece?
 You can now purchase just the deck with hanging hardware without the trucks and wheels.

 Skateboard History | The Early Years